-Using the photographs of the whale´s unique callosity pattern, we are able to identify each individual female, allowing us to follow them over time.
-Through this method called “photo-identification”, we are able to derive the main population parameters, such as age of first calving, calving interval (how often the same female has a calf), calf survival rates, number of calving females, total population size and population trend over time.
+Using the photographs, we are able to identify individual females based on their unique callosity pattern.
+This allows us to track them over time and document the main population parameters, such as age of first calving, calving interval (how often the same female has a calf), calf survival rates, number of calving females, total population size and population trends.

-Based on these surveys, it was estimated that the South African population of southern right whales contains 6,116 individuals and is currently increasing at a rate of 6.5% per year.
+Based on survey data, the South African population of southern right whales is estimated at 6,116 and it is increasing by 6.5% per year.

 Due to the annual migration of southern right whales from their feeding grounds in the Antarctic to their mating and calving grounds in the coastal waters of South Africa, their health and population dynamics provide important information on changes in the Southern Ocean.

 By understanding the essential link between nutritional status and reproduction, the breeding success of the southern right whales provides a measure of changing feeding trends across a wide region of the sub Antarctic and Antarctic Southern Ocean.

 The unique long-term database on South African southern right whale population dynamics provides an exceptional opportunity to investigate the effects of environmental variability, including climate change, on the ecology of the Southern Ocean and beyond.

 Furthermore, information on the South African population of right whales forms a critical component of the knowledge base for the global population.